mattrohr/Brown-syndrome-diagnostic/README.md

     -  You can ensure pupils are tracked as you look away by recording your screen.
 You may also present pictures from your mobile device (e.g. <a href="https://www.google.com/search?q=brown+syndrome&client=safari&rls=en&source=lnms&tbm=isch&sa=X&ved=2ahUKEwi6gIiZmazwAhWXQs0KHW-PAf4Q_AUoAXoECAEQAw&biw=1536&bih=880">search images</a>).
     - how to test accuracy for rare disease?
 Scrap images of people -->

+- Future Directions
+    - Since developing this project, [Ann Yuan](https://twitter.com/wakoan) and [Andrey Vakunov](https://twitter.com/GreenBeanDou) on Google's Tensorflow.js team [integrated pupil detection and facial landmark detection]([https://blog.tensorflow.org/2020/11/iris-landmark-tracking-in-browser-with-MediaPipe-and-TensorFlowJS.html).
+Tradeoffs.
+It's slower than our iris tracking.
+But landmark and pupil seem to occur at the same rate.
+Seems to be a lot more false positives.
+More testing needed.
 ## Acknowledgements
 - [Tensorflow.js team](https://github.com/tensorflow/tfjs) and [Vincent Mühler](https://github.com/justadudewhohacks) for [face-api.js](https://github.com/justadudewhohacks/face-api.js)